AndrewDyet/Data_Analytics_Portfolio/README.md

 The conclusions drawn are:

-- The most commonly traded sector is Finance followed by Health Care.
+1. The most commonly traded sector is Finance followed by Health Care.
-- Republicans trade more often and at higher volume than Democrats or Independants.
+2. Republicans trade more often and at higher volume than Democrats or Independants.
-- Kelly Loefler and Susan M. Collins traded the highest amount of money in stocks.
+3. Kelly Loefler and Susan M. Collins traded the highest amount of money in stocks.
-- The year with the most trades was 2020 with 1,168 trades with the majority happening in the month of April.
+4. The year with the most trades was 2020 with 1,168 trades with the majority happening in the month of April.

+## Project 3 - Chicago Crime Statistics - Using SQLite3 and Pandas

+The purpose of this project is to demonstrate SQL query abilities by referencing 3 separate dataframes and drawing conclusions based on these queries.